-- Earnings − gross and net earnings, the Structure of Earnings Survey (SES), gender pay gap, minimum wages
+- Earnings such as gross and net earnings, gender pay gap, minimum wages;

 Statistics on the labour market are at the heart of many EU policies and are namely used to monitor the Europe 2020 strategy, the European Employment Strategy (EES), the European Pillar of Social Rights and the 2030 Agenda for Sustainable Development.
 They also allow to respond to the requirements of economic and monetary policy in the European Union:

 - Annual statistics make a key contribution to the indicator sets for the Europe 2020 strategy, and in particular for the employment guidelines (part II of the Europe 2020 Integrated Guidelines), as well as for the European Pillar of Social Rights and in an international context for the 2030 Agenda for Sustainable Development.

 - Infra-annual statistics such as monthly unemployment rates, the Labour Cost Index (LCI) and the quarterly job vacancy statistics (JVS), which belong to the Principal European Economic Indicators (PEEIs), provide important information for business cycle analysis and policy decisions.

 Labour market statistics are also directly relevant to citizens since employment and unemployment are of central concern to individuals and society.

 Read our article in Statistics Explained about job vacancies rates to find the answer and see how the situation is in your country.

 Our tool 'Economic trends' visualises the development of labour costs over the last quarters.
 Select your country to compare it to the EU.

 Explore the chapter on earnings in our digital publication 'The life of women and men in Europe' as well as our nice interactive tool and infographic.